BlueberryTechnologies/Kiwi/README.md

 ## Documentation

+### Prerequisites
+For the Windows and Linux versions you will need a Java JRE which is typically packaged within a Java JDK.
+You can follow the steps on the Wiki [here](https://github.com/BlueberryTechnologies/Blueberry-Tech-Barcode-Editor/wiki/Installation#jre) to install if you don't already have one.

 To view the documentation for this program, please head to our website linked below.
 [Blueberry Technologies Barcode Editor Documentation](https://github.com/BlueberryTechnologies/Blueberry-Tech-Barcode-Editor/wiki)